 Don’t wait for the last judgment—it takes place every day. --Camus

-I am a widely published travel, business and natural history journalist.
-I aim to broaden appreciation of our amazing world
+I am a widely published travel and natural history journalist.
+I aim to broaden recognition of our amazing world and its people.
+I stand for peace, social justice and hope.

-I like to squash myths, tell stories, explain novelties, honor achievement; and describe flavors, landscapes, symphonies, scents, freshets and storms.
+I like to squash myths, tell stories, and describe flavors, landscapes, symphonies, scents, freshets and storms.

 In my spare time I am an